-As a result, they typically put a high emphasis on serving members—their shareholders—and with lower fees and interest rates than those common with banks.
+As a result, they typically put a high emphasis on serving members—their shareholders.
+They do so with lower fees and interest rates than are common with banks.

-If you already belong to a credit union, it may be a great avenue for seeking a loan for your backyard addition.
+If you already belong to a credit union, it may be a great avenue for seeking a pool loan.

-Even if your credit is not the best, a credit union may be more open to working with you for a loan and working out special terms.
+A credit union may be more open to working with you for this kind of loan and working out special terms.

-If you are not already a credit union member, it might be worthwhile to join one to access its financing programs and other low-cost banking services.
+Not already a credit union member?
+It might be worthwhile to join one to access its financing programs and other low-cost banking services.

 Joining one is easy if you fall into a category of allowed membership.
 For example, some limit membership to those in certain occupational groups (e.g., nurse, teacher, military).

 However, others have broader membership conditions.
-Joining some may be as simple as where you live.
+Joining some credit unions may be as simple as where you live.
 All that’s required is that you reside in the county where the institution is located.

-3. Pay for all or part of the construction with a credit card.
+3. Pay for all or part of the pool with a credit card.

 If you have credit cards with high limits, you may be able to use one or more to charge all or part of your pool purchase.

-Others might happily swipe a card for the entire contract amount—but only if you pay the merchant service fee (typically 3 percent) charged by the card processor.
+Others might readily swipe a card for the entire contract amount—but only if you pay the merchant service fee (typically three percent) charged by the card processor.

-One benefit of buying a pool with a credit card is that the loan is unsecured; that means you won’t have to put up your home as loan collateral.
-However, the rates tend to be much higher.
+Buying a pool with a credit card is a form of an unsecured loan.
+While you won’t have to put up your home as collateral, the rates tend to be much higher.

 Before going the credit card route, be sure you can repay the borrowed amount.
 Plot out a repayment plan and budget for yourself.

-Keep in mind that it might be worthwhile to pay for only a portion of the construction with a credit card and use another funding source for the balance.
+Some pool buyers find it helpful to pay for only a portion of the construction with a credit card and use another funding source for the balance.

 Again, choose this financing route only after you’re clear about all of the rates and conditions.

-A home-equity loan involves the portion of the home’s value that you own.
-All of the money you have paid off toward your home is your equity stake, and this share can be a useful tool when it comes to remodeling your home.
+A home equity loan involves the portion of the home’s value that you own.
+All of the money you have paid off toward your home is your equity stake, and this share can be useful when it comes to securing pool financing.

 Home-equity loans are available from banks, credit unions, and other financial institutions.

-You can obtain this kind of loan from the same lender that holds your original mortgage payments or from an entirely new, different lender.
+You can obtain this kind of loan from the same lender that holds your original mortgage payments.
+But you can also find one with an entirely new, different lender.

 Do your research for a lender that offers this kind of finance program.
-In fact, although the interest rates on a home-equity loan may be higher than the one on your original mortgage, they are still relatively low.
+In fact, although the interest rates on a home equity loan may be higher than the ones on your original mortgage, they are still relatively low.

-Another advantage: The lender’s approval process is usually quick.
-When using home equity to finance a home-improvement project, you may also be eligible for tax benefits.
+Another advantage: The lender’s approval process is relatively quick.
+When using home equity to finance a home improvement project, you may also be eligible for tax benefits.

 5. Draw against a home equity line of credit (HELOC).